Har Mar Superstar: Career

 In addition to his own headlining tours, Har Mar opened for Ben Lee, The Strokes, Incubus, Tenacious D and the Yeah Yeah Yeahs.
 In 2007, Har Mar supported the Red Hot Chili Peppers on their tour of Australia and New Zealand.
 Fabrizio Moretti and Tony Bevilacqua have served as Har Mar's rhythm section, playing drums and bass guitar respectively.
 Har Mar supported Sia on her 2008 tour with Denver Dalley on bass and Nick Slack on drums.
 Other bassists have included Jenni Tarma, Jeff Quinn, and John Fields, while Bert Thomas, Jeff Brown and Michael Bland have manned the drum stool.

 As well as a solo artist, Har Mar Superstar is a songwriter.
 He has written songs for artists including The Cheetah Girls, Jennifer Lopez, Kelly Osbourne, and Ben Adams.
 After "Tall Boy" was rejected by Britney Spears's management, Har Mar recorded the song for his album Dark Touches.

 In 2008, Har Mar Superstar was part of the live touring set-up of Neon Neon, the band created by Super Furry Animals' Gruff Rhys and producer/solo artist Boom Bip.
 Har Mar sings and plays percussion during live shows and is featured on the recorded version and video of "Trick for Treat", a song on the band's debut album, Stainless Style, which was nominated for the Mercury Prize in 2008.
 Har Mar also performed backing vocals and appeared in the video for Ben Lee's "Catch My Disease".

-Har Mar's fourth studio album, Dark Touches, was released on October 12, 2009, in the UK and on October 13 in the U.S. Playing cities throughout the U.S., Canada, and the U.K. in 2009 and 2010, Har Mar's Dark Touches touring band featured Denver Dalley on guitar, Jeff Quinn on bass and Will Rockwell-Scott on drums.
+Har Mar's fourth studio album, Dark Touches, was released on October 12, 2009, in the U.K. and on October 13 in the U.S. Playing cities throughout the U.S., Canada, and the U.K. in 2009 and 2010, Har Mar's Dark Touches touring band featured Denver Dalley on guitar, Jeff Quinn on bass, and Will Rockwell-Scott on drums.

 In February 2011, Har Mar started recording and performing with the soft rock-inspired band Gayngs and experimental rock group Marijuana Deathsquads.
 Har Mar and Marijuana Deathsquads teamed up for monthlong residencies in Los Angeles at Spaceland, in New York City at Bowery Electric, and in Austin, Texas.